Become A Ministry of Testing Author

 Looking For An Idea?

 We regularly share calls for content on The Club in which we share article topics that the community would like to read about.
 View the Call for Content on The Club page to learn more about what we're currently looking for.

 How To Get Started

-To get started, you can submit us an outline of your article or a completed first draft as a Google Doc with editing rights granted via our Articles submission form
+To get started, you can submit us an outline of your article or a completed first draft as a Google Doc with the editing rights granted via our Articles Submission Form.

 Your outline should include your topic, the purpose of your article, who your audience is, ordered subtopics and bullet-pointed lists expanding on subtopics.